TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 - **Correlation heatmap / feature importance charts**
   - Interpretation: shows relative influence of lag features, calendar flags and weather on predictions (supporting H3).

+- **Interactive Plotly charts (e.g. region-filtered time series and bar charts)**
+  - Interpretation: allow users to explore different regions and time windows dynamically, supporting BR1 and BR3.

+In the dashboard, each of these plots includes 1–2 lines of interpretation text directly underneath, explaining what the user is seeing and how it relates to the business questions (fulfilling LO6.2).
+Several EDA plots are implemented with Plotly to provide interactive tooltips and region selection, fulfilling the Merit 6.4–6.5 criteria.

 Each plot is accompanied by **plain-language interpretation text** in the EDA and Model Report pages, addressing **LO6.2** and ensuring plots are not presented without context.